gsagenjr/ga.me/README.md

 *Tests never rely on the tests before them passing before the later ones can pass themselves..
 Each resets with a beforeEach, and afterEach could be added as well if there is a consistant need for something like ignoreSync.

 *Tests are ran in multiple browsers at once.
-This forces slightly better testing habits, as, once again, tests are not allowed to build off of eachother.
+Along with the speed benefits, this also forces slightly better testing habits, as, once again, tests are not allowed to build off of eachother.